Pop takes podium in "cheeky, cheesy" closing ceremony

 "It is never easy to do a flag handover ... but we have very exciting flag handover, very exciting, full of joy, full of passion," said Rio's Olympic producer Marco Balich.

-The Olympic Flame, in the form of a giant flower made up of 204 copper "petals" representing the nations taking part, will be extinguished to symbolize the end of London 2012.
+The Olympic Flame, in the form of a giant flower made up of 204 copper "petals" representing the nations taking part, will be extinguished to symbolise the end of London 2012.

 The Paralympic Games, which have broken ticket sales records with 2.1 million sold so far, run from August 29 to September 9.